Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Ammo boxes dropped from a MHQ or other vehicles can now be destroyed so take care of those boxes
 - Fixed: Wrong stringtable entry was used for marker created specops sidemission
 - Fixed: Unit array was pushed back to delete array instead of appended in sideprisoner side mission
-- Fixed: If NOBONUS was defines as macro then it worked ecactly the other way around :(
+- Fixed: If NOBONUS was defined as macro then it worked ecactly the other way around :(
+- Fixed: Tank depot sidemissions added by marker did not work at all, caused by a script error
 - And more optimizations and cosmetic changes

 3.99s